TaiThongthaiCode/Testing-GANs-Generated-Data-On-Neural-Network-Classifiers/README.md

   - Analyzed the data and created the graphs and manually inputted labels for mnist
   - Made a confusion matrix for cifar dataset
   - Charts can be found in the presentation slides (Link: https://docs.google.com/presentation/d/1CoAy7FHkWDutP8tS7Fc69cBH2EOUxFrGbFtYKE75pXc/edit?usp=sharing)

+Highlevel Mnist/Cifar steps:
+- Wrote a parsing file to read in manually encoded mnist labels/generated labels for cifar
+- Modified the CNN code we used so that it would take our GANs generated data
+- Plotted graphs of training loss and accuracies
+- Modified gans code so that it would return and save generated images as np arrays
+- Wrote code to generate multiple sets of mnist datasets and concatenate them into one big dataset.
+Figured out how to turn the np array datasets into images.

 Cited Sources: https://github.com/King-Of-Knights/Keras-ACGAN-CIFAR10/blob/master/README.md